f22hd/ng-nocopy/README.md

 <p noCopy (copyAttempted)='onCopyAttemp()'>your content</p>
 ```
 This directive has copy Attempted event that fires when the user trying to copy the element content. so you can show him an error message :).

+#### Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update the tests as appropriate.